 Penkkarit is being celebrated these days.
 Final year students of upper secondary schools hail their last day of school by coming to school in fancy dress, arranging all sorts of merriment and parading through town piled onto lorries, shouting and throwing sweets at everyone.

-I remember my own penkkarit decades ago, dressed as a stereotypical Native American woman (or as such a one was imagined in Finland in the 90s), with clothing mostly assembled from presents my brother had brought home from Saudi-Arabia.
+I remember my own penkkarit decades ago, dressed as a stereotypical cowboy (or as such a one was imagined in Finland in the 90s).
 It was so crowded on that lorry that I hardly felt the piercing February coldness.
 Twelve years of school were over and the future beckoned.

-I was rather incongruously carrying a serious camel whip.
+I was rather incongruously carrying a serious camel whip, a real one brought home from Saudi-Arabia by my brother.
 It impressed everyone.

 No comments: